Many forms of arthritis commonly affect the feet. When they do, walking can be difficult and painful.

 Osteoarthritis frequently causes degeneration of the cartilage and bony spurs at the base of the big toe.
 This is what leads to bunions.
 Wider shoes may be necessary.
 High-heeled and pointed shoes should be avoided since they can put pressure at the point of the bunion.
 Degeneration of the arch of the foot can lead to spur formation on the top of the foot.
 This can put pressure on adjacent nerves of sensation, which can cause burning of the foot and toes.
 When this discomfort occurs, patients should avoid tying the shoe tightly or wear a shoe that does not bind at the point of the spur.

 Rheumatoid arthritis causes inflammation of the joints at the ball of the foot, which loosens their ligaments.
 This can cause the bone to push against the skin of the bottom of the foot.
 The result can be tender calluses and ulcerations at the ball of the foot.
 These may even require surgical repair.
 A bar of leather attached to the bottom of the shoe behind the arch of the foot can help by displacing pressure from the ball to the middle of the foot.
+Another option for taking pressure off the bottom of the foot is to wear shoes with rocker bottom soles and proper arch support.
 Further rheumatoid deformity can cause the toes to cock up, which can lead to abrasion of the tops of the toes.

 Box-toed shoes can be extremely comfortable for persons with these deformities.
 Lumps of soft tissues, called nodules, can form on the sides of the foot, heel, or toes.
 Nodules can ulcerate from abrasion of shoes.
 Sometimes, slits cut into the shoe at the point of the nodules can help relieve painful pressure.
 Also, non-tie style laces are now available.
 These make it easier for a person with rheumatoid arthritis to fasten the shoes.